A Discrete Proof of The General Jordan-Schoenflies Theorem: Discrete Proof of the General Jordan-Schoenflies Theorem

 When we deal with a $k$-manifold, the principle of the proof is the same. \endpf \\

-\begin{theorem}[Jordan-Schoenflies Theorem for general closed manifolds] \sl If $M$ is a simply connected $k$-manifold (discrete or PL) that is homeomorphic to a $k$-sphere, then a closed discrete $(k-1)$-manifold with local flatness in $M$ will separate $M$ into two components.
+\begin{theorem}[The general Jordan-Schoenflies Theorem] \sl If $M$ is a simply connected $k$-manifold (discrete or piecewise linear) that is homeomorphic to a $k$-sphere, then a closed discrete $(k-1)$-manifold with local flatness in $M$ will separate $M$ into two components.
 In addition, each component is homeomorphic to a $k$-cell. \end{theorem}

-{\bf Proof:} Now we use mathematical induction to prove the case for a simply connected $k$-manifold (discrete or PL) $M$ that is homeomorphic to a $k$-sphere; a closed $(k-1)$-manifold $S$ will divide $M$ into two components.
-The assumption is that a $(k-1)$-manifold that is homeomorphic to a $(k-1)$-sphere satisfies the Jordan-Schoenflies Theorem.
-Just like we did in the proof of Theorem 1, if there is a path from $a$ to $b$ without passing any point in $S$, then we can denote the path by $P=P(0)$.
-If $x$ is the first point that is on $S$ in the sequence of side gradually varied paths $P(0), \cdots, P(n)$, we can assume that this point is in $P(i-1)$.
-We can use the same technology we used before to prove this theorem: {\bf (a)} If $x$ is the only point in $P(i) \cap S$, $Q=S_{M}(x) \setminus \{x\}$ is a $(k-1)$-sphere and $C=S\cap Q$ is a $(k-2)$-sphere.
+{\bf Proof:} We use mathematical induction to prove the case for a (discrete or piecewise linear) simply connected $k$-manifold $M$ that is homeomorphic to a $k$-sphere; a closed $(k-1)$-manifold $S$ will divide $M$ into two components.
+The assumption is that a $(k-1)$-manifold that is homeomorphic to a $(k-1)$-sphere satisfies the Jordan-Schoenflies theorem.
+Just like we did in the proof of Theorem 5.1, if there is a path from $a$ to $b$ without passing any point in $S$, then we can denote the path as $P=P(0)$.
+If $x$ is the first point that is on $S$ in the sequence of side-gradually varied paths $P(0), \cdots, P(n)$, we can assume that this point is in $P(i-1)$.
+We can use the same strategy we used before to prove this theorem: {\bf (a)} If $x$ is the only point in $P(i) \cap S$, then $Q=S_{M}(x) \setminus \{x\}$ is a $(k-1)$-sphere and $C=S\cap Q$ is a $(k-2)$-sphere.
 According to the inductive hypothesis, $C$ separates $Q$ into two components.
-Every path from $u$ to $v$ in $Q$ must contain a point in $C$.
-So $P(i-1)$ must contain a point in $C$.
-So there is a contradiction that we assume $P(i-1)$ does not contain any point in $S$. {\bf (b)} If $X=P(i) \cap S$ contains more than one point, then we can use local flatness to find a locally flat $P'(i)$ that is gradually varied to $P(i)$.
-In addition, $X'=P'(i) \cap S$, $Q=S_{M}(X') \setminus \{x\}$ is a $(k-1)$-sphere and $C=S\cap Q$ is a $(k-2)$-sphere.
-We can still use the Jordan Theorem for general closed manifolds for $(k-1)$-dimensions to prove the current theorem.
+Every path from $u$ to $v$ in $Q$ must contain a point in $C$, so $P(i-1)$ must contain a point in $C$.
+There is a contradiction if we assume $P(i-1)$ does not contain any point in $S$. {\bf (b)} If $X=P(i) \cap S$ contains more than one point, then we can use local flatness to find a locally flat $P'(i)$ that is gradually varied to $P(i)$.
+In addition, if $X'=P'(i) \cap S$, then $Q=S_{M}(X') \setminus \{x\}$ is a $(k-1)$-sphere and $C=S\cap Q$ is a $(k-2)$-sphere.
+We can still use the Jordan theorem for general closed manifolds in $(k-1)$-dimensions to prove the current theorem.

 We can use the same technique to prove that the connected component is homeomorphic to a $k$-disk in the above lemma.
-So we have the general Jordan-Schoenflies Theorem.
+Therefore, we have proven the general Jordan-Schoenflies theorem.